alanli2001/alanli2001.github.io/index.md

 ## Extracurriculars
 **Men's Swim and Dive**
 - I am a student athlete competing for the Men's Swim and Dive team.
 I usually spend around 25 hours per week to training and competing as a Division I student athlete.
-- I am a also a Cornell Athletics Letter Winner, awarded to top performing student athletes.
+- I am also a Cornell Athletics Letter Winner, which is awarded to top performing student athletes.

 **Poker Association at Cornell**
-- I enjoy learning about poker theory and playing weekly cash and tournament games with other members of the Poker Association of Cornell.
+- I enjoy learning about poker theory and playing weekly cash and tournament games with other members of the club.

 **Big Red Leadership Institute**
 - The Big Red Leadership Institute is a biweekly workshop that focuses on improving leadership skills for student athletes.